Understanding LV in Roman Numerals: A practical guide

 Introduction to Roman Numerals

-Roman numerals utilize a combination of seven letters from the Latin alphabet to represent numbers: I (1), V (5), X (10), L (50), C (100), D (500), and M (1000).
+Roman numerals work with a combination of seven letters from the Latin alphabet to represent numbers: I (1), V (5), X (10), L (50), C (100), D (500), and M (1000).
 The system is additive and subtractive, meaning that the order of the letters dictates their value.
 When a smaller numeral precedes a larger one, it's subtracted; otherwise, it's added.
-For example, IV represents 4 (5 - 1), while VI represents 6 (5 + 1).
+As an example, IV represents 4 (5 - 1), while VI represents 6 (5 + 1).
 This seemingly simple system, however, allows for the representation of a wide range of numbers.
 Understanding this fundamental principle is key to comprehending LV and other Roman numeral combinations.

 Deciphering LV: The Value and its Composition